This is a guest post by Nikolay Stoyanov.

 Sooner than later, it is best to have a dedicated company working for you or to have your own team.

 Whether you invest in SEO or PPC, you need to start making impact immediately.

 This is especially important if you only have one source of revenue and you require profit to make living

-If you start outsourcing SEO immediately, this means (whether outsourced company is good or bad) you will at least get some links and your website will start moving forward.
+If you start outsourcing SEO immediately, this means (whether outsourced company is good or bad) you will at least get some organic traffic and your website will start moving forward.

 #4.
 Outsourced teams are usually experienced